microsoft/BotFramework-WebChat/README.md

 See more about [customizing Web Chat](https://github.com/microsoft/BotFramework-WebChat/blob/master/SAMPLES.md) to learn more on customization.

+## Speech changes in Web Chat 4.5

+> This is a breaking change on behavior expectations regarding speech in Web Chat.

+In issue [#2022](https://github.com/microsoft/BotFramework-WebChat/issues/2022), it was brought to the Web Chat team's attention that the speech behavior of v3 and v4 of Web Chat do not match.
+In the 4.5 release, the expected behavior of a speech bot has been modified in order to bring parity to v3 behavior regarding [input hint](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-add-input-hints?view=azure-bot-service-3.0).
+This means the following:
+- Expecting input will now be respected by Web Chat and open the microphone during a speech conversation.
+This is assuming that the user has given permission for the browser to use the bot.
+- Accepting input **will no longer** open the mic after the bot has responded to a speech activity from the user.
+Instead, the user will have to press the microphone button again in order to further interact with the bot.
+- Ignoring input will continue to **not** open the mic after a speech activity has been sent from the bot.

 # Samples list

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sample&nbsp;Name&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                                                                                                                                                                         | Link                                                                                                                                                    |